fghaas/openinfrasummit2019-shanghai/markdown/suspend-resume.md

 ### `openstack server suspend`
 ... doesn’t suspend your server. <!-- .element class="fragment" -->

+It “managed-saves” your server. <!-- .element class="fragment" -->

 <!-- Note -->
 Most people would think that `openstack server suspend` (or its deprecated equivalent, `nova suspend`) essentially just send a `STOP`